-Proposed Traffic: 2,221 vehicles trips per day 2003 Traffic Counts: 18,828 vehicle trips per day day on Richmond Road from the property.
-Warranted improvements include left turn lanes at both Richmond Road median crossovers located north and south of the site, a channelized entrance so right in/right out turns only are permissible from Richmond Road and right turn lane improvements to the site.
-These improvements are illustrated on the attached special use permit plan.
+- Proposed Traffic: 2,221 vehicles trips per day - ♦ 2003 Traffic Counts: 18,828 vehicle trips per day - ♦ Road Capacity: A four-lane road with turn lanes has a capacity of 30,000 vehicle trips per day according to the 2003 James City County Comprehensive Plan. - ♦ VDOT Comments: Option No. 1 to access to the site is currently proposed via a driveway directly on Richmond Road from the property.
+Warranted improvements include left-turn lanes at both Richmond Road median crossovers located north and south of the site, a channelized entrance so right-in/right-out turns only are permissible from Richmond Road and right-turn lane improvements to the site.
+These improvements are illustrated on the attached SUP Plan.